DaveInTucson/jhu-spa-angular/module3-solution/README.md

 * Added app.js, initial code to fetch and display menu items
 * Implemented found-items custom directive.
 * Implemented "Narrow it Down" button

+### To do:

+* Implement "nothing found" message
+* Implement "Don't Want This One!" button
+* Double check requirements for anything I missed